iqm-finland/cirq-on-iqm/docs/user_guide.rst

 Since routing may add some SWAP gates to the circuit, you will need to decompose the circuit again after the routing, unless SWAP is a native gate for the target device.

+To ensure that the transpiler is restricted to a specific subset of qubits, you can provide a list of qubits in the ``qubit_subset`` argument such that ancillary qubits will not be added during routing.
+This is particularly useful when running Quantum Volume benchmarks.

+Additionally, if the target device supports MOVE gates (e.g. IQM Deneb), a final MOVE gate insertion step is performed.
+Under the hood, this uses the :meth:`transpile_insert_moves`method of the iqm_client library.
+This method is exposed through :meth:`transpile_insert_moves_into_circuit` which can also be used by advanced users to transpile circuits that have already some MOVE gates in them, or to remove existing MOVE gates from a circuit so the circuit can be reused on a device that does not support them.

 Optimization
 ------------